-I provided the narration for each of the 5 documentaries linked in the above YouTube playlist:
+I narrated each of the 5 documentaries linked in the above YouTube playlist:

 Beauford Delaney (produced by: Black in Appalachia)

 Unity Ride (2017)

 8th of August: Tennessee's Celebration of Emancipation (produced by: East Tennessee PBS)

 Eastern KY Social Club (produced by: Black in Appalachia)

 Knoxville's Red Summer: The Riot of 1919 (produced by: Black in Appalachia)